neondatabase/website/content/docs/manage/endpoints.md

 ## Manage endpoints with the Neon API

-Endpoint actions performed in the Neon Console can be performed using the [Neon API](https://neon.tech/api-reference/v2/).
+Endpoint actions performed in the Neon Console can also be performed using the [Neon API](https://neon.tech/api-reference/v2/).
 The following examples demonstrate how to create, view, update, and delete endpoints using the Neon API.
 For other endpoint-related API methods, refer to the [Neon API reference](https://neon.tech/api-reference/v2/).

 ### Prerequisites

 A Neon API request requires an API key.
-For information about obtaining an API key, see [Create an API key](../../manage/#create-an-api-key).
-In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must supply when making an Neon API request.
+For information about obtaining an API key, see [Create an API key](../../manage/api-keys/#create-an-api-key).
+In the cURL examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.

 ### Create an endpoint with the API